jnozzi/cocoadev.com/markdown/FoundationKit.md

-The General/FoundationKit is a set of classes first developed by General/NextComputer, and now by General/AppleComputer, for core application services.
+The FoundationKit is a set of classes first developed by NextComputer, and now by AppleComputer, for core application services.

 It provides things like collections (such as Arrays and Dictionaries), strings and string formatting, and other miscellaneous primitive (but essential) support classes.